-WHAT IS SHORT-SIGHTEDNESS?
+WHAT IS SHORT-SIGHTEDNESS OR MYOPIA?

-Short-sightedness, or myopia, is a very common vision problem that can usually be corrected with glasses or contact lenses.
+Short-sightedness (near sightedness), or myopia, is a very common vision problem that can usually be corrected with glasses or contact lenses.
 If you’re short-sighted (myopic), your vision is clear when you look at things up close, but objects that are further away are out of focus or blurred

-What causes short-sightedness?
+What causes myopia or short-sightedness?

-Short-sightedness occurs usually because your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
+Short-sightedness or myopia occurs usually because your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
 Light focuses in front of the retina, making distant objects appear blurred.

 Spending a lot of time focusing your eyes on nearby objects, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
 Spending time playing outside as a child may help reduce the onset of becoming short-sighted; the latest evidence* indicates that higher levels of natural light are beneficial.